Next.js Routing: A Complete Beginner Guide

 • Route Parameters: Route parameters allow dynamic values to be part of the URL.
 For example, in the URL /products/123, "123" could be a route parameter representing a specific product ID.

-In Next.js, Pages Router and App Router are two essential components that play a crucial role in the user's navigation.
-In the next section, we will go through a step-by-step guide on using the Page router and App router.
+In Next.js, the Pages Router and App Router are two essential components that play a crucial role in the user's navigation.
+In the next section, we will provide a step-by-step guide for using the Page Router and App Router.

 Pages Router vs. App Router